sligocki/sligocki.github.io/_posts/2024-09-20-collatz-coincidence.md

   B(792)  & \to & B(1323) & \to & B(2208) & \to & B(3683) & \to & B(6142)  & \to & \text{HALT}
 \end{array}$$

 This avoids the halt transition 14 times before finally halting.
 If we treat each transition as having a uniform random chance of hitting each of the 3 rules, then the chance of avoiding halt 14 times in a row is $$(\frac{2}{3})^{14} \approx 0.0034 \approx \frac{1}{300}$$.
 So, it seems like this is pretty rare.
-Perhaps rare enough that any TM which can (just barely) simulate it outcompetes all others of it's size?
+Perhaps rare enough that any TM which can (just barely) simulate it out-competes all others of it's size?

 ## Footnotes